 PaleoPower's mission is to make ancestral nutrition accessible, honest, and practically useful — specifically for South Africans navigating a food environment filled with conflicting advice, processed-food marketing, and dietary trends that rarely last.

-What We Will Always Do
+What We Always Do

 • Update articles when new evidence supersedes older information

-• Recommend professional medical consultation for any reader managing a diagnosed health condition
+• Recommend professional consultation for diagnosed conditions

-What We Will Never Do
+What We Never Do

-• Make unverified cure or treatment claims for any disease or condition
+• Make unverified cure or treatment claims for any disease

-• Use clickbait headlines or manipulative emotional framing to drive traffic
+• Use clickbait headlines or manipulative emotional framing

 • Recommend products without genuine assessment of their merit